Science Curriculum Information

 At Aspull Our Lady’s we believe that a high quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 By giving children the skills of questioning and enquiry, we intend to develop our learners into scientific thinkers capable of recognising the interrelated nature of our environment.
 Appreciating the fundamental contribution science makes towards the world’s future prosperity, our curriculum aims to build up pupils’ key knowledge and skills whilst encouraging them to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 Ultimately, through high quality teaching, our school strives to develop children’s ideas and ways of working so that they can make sense of the world in which they live through investigation, as well as using and applying process skills.
 From EYFS to Year Six, Science at Our Lady’s aims to immerse children in learning by creating an environment which places questioning, exploration and investigation at the heart.

-During the Spring Term, children from across the school are given the opportunity to participate in a Mad Science club which runs after school for ten weeks and focuses on investigative aspects of the curriculum.
+In order to enrich pupil learning, we have provided children from across school with the opportunity to participate in a Mad Science club focused on investigative aspects of the curriculum.
 As a way of kick starting these sessions, Mad Science delivers an annual, whole school assembly which certainly captivates our children, sparks their interest and promotes a sense of awe and wonder in the natural world.

 Each year, British Science Week provides an amazing opportunity for the staff at Our Lady’s to fully immerse children in their learning by celebrating all things science, technology and engineering through a range of cross-curricular, off timetable activities.
-From making string phones, to creating skittle rainbows and exploring the effects of exercise on our body, our 2020 was an incredible experience for all.
+From making string phones, to creating skittle rainbows and exploring the effects of exercise on our body, these events provide an incredible experience for all.

 Greater Manchester Engineering Challenge

-As a way of promoting vital STEM subjects, the annual Greater Manchester Engineering Challenge provides an amazing opportunity for our children to experience engineering first hand.
+As a way of promoting vital STEM subjects, Our Lady’s has participated in several Greater Manchester Engineering Challenges which provide an amazing opportunity for our children to experience engineering first hand.
 Through various research, design and create tasks, the challenge brings together primary and secondary school students and opens up STEM learning through inspirational people and activities.
-This year, our Year 5 children particularly enjoyed developing their own sustainable community and sharing their final design ideas at Whitworth Hall.
+For example, a selection of our Year 5 children particularly enjoyed developing their own sustainable community and sharing their final design ideas at Whitworth Hall.

 Throughout each academic year, our broad and balanced curriculum supports children in becoming increasingly independent scientific thinkers who are able to take risks, solve problems and work collaboratively to overcome challenges.
 The evidence of this is monitored through informal pupil assessment using activities such as concept cartoons and KWL grids, termly lesson observations and regular pupil voice exercises.
 These efforts in Science have also resulted in Our Lady’s being awarded a Primary Science Quality Mark.